 We all have heard that some people claim to be telepathic or clairvoyant, but it is really difficult to prove that the abilities of these people are real.
-At the same time, people can really have “superpowers” that are caused by some unusual features of the brain structure or physiology.
-Here are some of them.
+At the same time, people can really have “superpowers” that are caused by some unusual features of their brain structure or physiology.

-1. Absolute memory
+1. Eidetic memory

 Some people remember with absolute accuracy everything they have ever seen or heard.
 For example, an American woman could remember any date of her life since 1974, name the exact day of the week and describe in detail what events occurred on that day.

 2. Absolute pitch

-If a person with absolute pitch hears a sound, he can easily and exactly play or sing it.
+If a person with absolute pitch hears a sound, they can easily and exactly play or sing it.
 Scientists believe that such people first classify sounds and memorize the categories, and then find out which category a given sound belongs to.
 They identify the sound frequency, which allows them to easily play or sing any note or chord of a song they have heard only once.

 3. Expanded color vision

-Ordinary people recognize light only in red, green and blue spectrum and distinguish about 100 shades in each of the ranges.
+Ordinary people recognize light only in the red, green, and blue spectrum and distinguish about 100 shades in each of the ranges.
 People with advanced color vision can also perceive the ultraviolet range and thus distinguish up to 100 million colors.
 Scientists claim that, unlike the color-blindness, it is more common in women than in men.

-5. Super sense of taste
+5. Supersense of taste

 These people can feel and distinguish really subtle shades of taste.
 This ability has to do with the fact that some people have a fungus on their tongue, which has additional taste buds.
 Thus, the reaction to the taste is more prominent than in other people.
 Such people often become professional tasters.

-6. Super sense of smell
+6. Supersense of smell

 Actually, such people’s life is not easy, since they suffer from bad smells everywhere and all the time.
 But on the other hand, they can enjoy an exquisite bouquet of aromas inaccessible for other people… Such people are perfect in the profession of perfumer or smell taster.

 7. Genetic chimerism

-Sometimes in the early stages of pregnancy it may happen that two fertilized eggs or embryos are merged and, as a result, the born person carries two sets of genes instead of one.
-In some cases it may affect the appearance or the physical condition of a person, and in other cases it can be revealed only in the DNA analysis.
+Sometimes in the early stages of pregnancy, it may happen that two fertilized eggs or embryos are merged and, as a result, the born person carries two sets of genes instead of one.
+In some cases, it may affect the appearance or the physical condition of a person, and in other cases, it can be revealed only in the DNA analysis.

 Medical science knows about a hundred cases of genetic chimerism.
 It is believed that it may be the result of taking medications for infertility.